MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-surface-hub-not-updating.md

 If your organization uses a proxy or firewall, ensure the necessary [connection endpoints for Windows 10 Enterprise](/windows/privacy/manage-windows-21h2-endpoints) and [Windows Updates endpoints](/troubleshoot/windows-client/deployment/windows-update-issues-troubleshooting#device-cant-access-update-files) are accessible by the Surface Hub.

 ### Proxy server ###
-If you have a proxy server configured and Wndows updates either don't download or remain stuck at 1% progress, it can be caused by the following:
+If you have a proxy server configured and Windows updates either don't download or remain stuck at 1% progress, it can be caused by the following:
 - SSL inspection
 - Cache updates from Windows Update
 - Block support for partial file download (HTTP range headers)

 Windows update uses dynamically created temporary file names that differ for each computer that downloads updates.
 This eliminates any benefit that might be gained from caching.
 Windows update also uses the Background Intelligent Transfer Service (BITS) as a client, which can request partial files, an operation the proxy may not support.

 To resolve this issue, ensure the proxy doesn't perform any of the above operations on Windows Update traffic.
-Additional requirements and information can be found in [Windows Update issues troubleshooting](/troubleshoot/windows-client/deployment/windows-update-issues-troubleshooting).
+More requirements and information can be found in [Windows Update issues troubleshooting](/troubleshoot/windows-client/deployment/windows-update-issues-troubleshooting).

 If you're using a Bluecoat proxy, you can find more details at [Microsoft Windows updates fail to install](https://knowledge.broadcom.com/external/article/166719/microsoft-windows-updates-fail-to-instal.html).